philrussel21/curtain_co_fe_prod/README.md

 -   _Orders_ CRUD actions
 -   User CRUD actions
 -   **Manual Testing**
-    -   testing of all routes using Postman
+    -   Testing of all routes using Postman

 ---